This guide is for mainnet or testnet setups

 To allow the nodes to connect to each other in this case you would need to listen on the

-0.0.0.0 IP address to bind on all interfaces, but you would still need to specify the IP address which other nodes can use to connect to your instance.
-This is achieved using the
+0.0.0.0 IP address to bind on all interfaces, but you would still need to specify the IP address or DNS address which other nodes can use to connect to your instance.
+This is achieved either by using the

---nat argument where you can specify your external IP.
+--dns argument where you can specify your external IP or DNS address respectively.

 The associated IP address that you wish to listen on is